Plant Essential Nutrients

 It’s not what you might guess.
 Even the largest redwoods are made almost entirely out of air and water!
 But the fact of the matter is that those small amount of nutrients that come from the soil are in fact critical.
 Plants can’t grow and reproduce without them.

 There are 17 identified elements that are necessary for plant growth.
 Three of them, carbon, oxygen and hydrogen, are the fundamental building blocks of life on Earth.
-These are taken up by the plant as water, carbon dioxide and oxygen and they go into making most of the 72 kg mass of Johann’s tree.
+These are taken up by the plant as water through the roots and the air, and as carbon dioxide and oxygen from the air.
+These three elements go into making most of the 72 kg mass of Johann’s tree.
 The rest are discussed below.